 Plan Your Journey

-Our curriculum planner allows you to explore our courses, create an individual plan, and share that plan with an academic advisor.
+Our degree planner allows you to explore our courses, create an individual plan, and share that plan with an academic advisor.
 Start by selecting your concentration, and the eight required courses will populate.
 Round out your degree with 14 electives from any of the remaining courses offered within the MAS-E degree course catalog.
 All MAS-E degrees include our two-unit capstone project, where students integrate cutting-edge knowledge and technical skills to address an interdisciplinary engineering challenge.

 Concentration